Localized states in coupled Cahn-Hilliard equations: Conclusion

 \section{Conclusion}

 \mylab{sec:conc}

-We have explored a Cahn-Hilliard model consisting of two conservation laws with linear nonvariational (nonreciprocal) coupling.
-In contrast to expectations for Cahn-Hilliard models we have shown that above a critical activity the system can show a Turing instability and also exhibits slanted homoclinic snaking of localized structures, i.e., branches of symmetric and asymmetric localized states form a snakes-and-ladders structure.
+We have explored a CH model consisting of two conservation laws with linear nonvariational (nonreciprocal) coupling.
+In contrast to expectations for CH models we have shown that above a critical activity the system can show a Turing instability and also exhibits slanted homoclinic snaking of localized structures, i.e., branches of symmetric and asymmetric localized states form a snakes-and-ladders structure.

-Such features do not exist for the standard passive Cahn-Hilliard models.
+Such features do not exist for the standard passive CH models.
 They describe decomposition into phase-separated structures that continuously coarse to approach thermodynamic equilibrium.
 Hence, it is the linear nonvariational coupling which dramatically changes the systems behavior.
 These findings are very much in line with recent studies of the intriguing impact of nonvariational interactions between order parameter fields, see e.g., \citep{MeLo2013prl,SATB2014c,OpGT2018pre,SaAG2020,YoBM2020pnas,TSJT2020pre}.

 In particular, here, localized states do only exist if the system is active, i.e., if the nonreciprocal coupling dominates the reciprocal one.
-Then, in general, activity can induce a small-scale instability in a Cahn-Hilliard system, normally characterized by large-scale instabilities.
+Then, in general, activity can induce a small-scale instability in a CH system, normally characterized by large-scale instabilities.
 In consequence, stable periodic states are possible and coarsening can be entirely suppressed, as further investigated in \citet{FrWT2021pre}.
 Coarsening and its arrest in such a system is also investigated in \citet{SaAG2020} by direct time simulations.

 The emerging snakes-and-ladders structure is very similar to the one found in standard pattern forming systems with a conservation law \citep{Knob2016jam}, e.g., in the conserved Swift-Hohenberg (or phase-field-crystal) model \citep{TARG2013pre} and its active variants \citep{OpGT2018pre,OKGT2020c,HAGK2020arxiv}.
 Correspondingly, we observe a similar change in behavior for increasing effective temperature $a$.
 Namely, we see a transition from ``broken snaking'' featuring disconnected isolas, to well developed slanted snaking showing the snakes-and-ladders structure with saddle-node bifurcations, to smooth slanted snaking without saddle-node bifurcations, to the absence of localized states - the sequence seems to be generic for localized states of conserved quantities and can also be seen when increasing activity instead of temperature.